Test your knowledge of Sonobeat and the Austin music scene in the '60s and '70s

 All but one of Sonobeat's 24 commercial 45 RPM single releases were in stereo.
 Which artist's Sonobeat single was released only in monaural?

 Austin rock band Plymouth Rock.
 The single, Memorandum backed with Just a Start, was Sonobeat's most successful commercial release in 1969.
-Sonobeat Historical Archives restored, remixed, and remastered a stereo version in 2015, now available on iTunes and Amazon Digital Music.
+Sonobeat Historical Archives restored, remixed, and remastered a stereo version in 2015, now available on iTunes and Amazon MP3.
 Read more.

 Who was the first artist Sonobeat ever recorded, but whose material was never released?